andyrutkowski/RhodesMapping/_entries/simplyanalytics.md

 number: 4000
 ---

 SimplyAnalytics provides access to a diverse range of data, from recent Census data to specialized marketing data.

+What is unique about this database?

+Marketing data - especially SimmonsLOCAL, data projections, and ability to map business locations.

 <style>